 Dr. Stamm presently serves as President and Educational Consultant of Stamm Management Group.
-Until his retirement in 2018, he served as Chair of the Division of Business at Cornerstone University in Grand Rapids, Michigan, where he also taught economics for eighteen years.
+Until his retirement in 2018, he served as Chair of the Division of Business at Cornerstone University in Grand Rapids, Michigan, where he also taught economics for nineteen years.
 Prior to that he was Chair of the Division of Business and Economics at Nyack College in New York with campuses both in Nyack and New York City.
 In addition, he teaches Economics for Grace College in Winona Lake, Indiana.

 He received his undergraduate degree from Bowling Green State University with a Bachelor of Science degree in Business Administration and Economics, his MBA from Eastern University in St. David's, Pennsylvania, his Ph.D. in Economics from Fordham University in New York City, and additional coursework at Gordon College and Florida State University.
 His academic specializations and certifications are in Applied Microeconomics, International Economics, Macroeconomic Theory, and Industrial Organization.
-Dr. Stamm has taught graduate courses several times in China, been a special lecturer in economics for the past six years at LCC International University in Klaipeda, Lithuania, and is a reviewer for the "Christian Business Academic Review."
+Dr. Stamm has taught graduate courses several times in China and has been a special lecturer in economics for the past six years at LCC International University in Klaipeda, Lithuania, and is a reviewer for the "Christian Business Academic Review."

 He has extensive experience in management, marketing, promotion, finance, and economic analysis.
 Dr. Stamm is a regular economic commentator on radio stations in West Michigan and periodically serves as an Economic Analyst for West Michigan Television Stations.
 He has had several articles published in newspapers and business journals on topics related to economics along with his annual economic forecast.
-He is a member of the Audit Committee.
+He is a member of the Audit and Enterprise Risk Management Committee.

-Raised in Archbold, Ohio, he worked for several years in the community before moving to the East Coast where he was involved in concert promotion and production with large outdoor festivals in addition to marketing concerts for Radio City Music Hall and Madison Square Garden.
+Raised in Archbold, Ohio, he worked for several years in the community before moving to the East Coast where he was involved in concert promotion and production with large outdoor festivals in addition to marketing concerts for Radio City Music Hall, Jones Beach Theater, and Madison Square Garden.
 He and his family now reside in Ada, Michigan.
 His current memberships include the American Economic Association, the Association of Christian Economists, Omicron Delta Epsilon (the Graduate International Economics Honors Society), and Delta Mu Delta (Business Honor Society).
-Dr. Stamm is also a trustee of Pillar College in Newark, New Jersey.
+Dr. Stamm is also a trustee of Pillar College in Newark, New Jersey and serves on the Advisory Committee of the Ron Blue Institute at Cornerstone University in Grand Rapids, Michigan.